spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 ### 5) Set up behavior

-1. Configure the data import to use your data on the project level.
+1. Configure data import to use your data on the project level.

 **src/Pyz/Zed/PaymentDataImport/PaymentDataImportConfig**